-We are experienced in unmanned aerial systems (UAS), also known as unmanned aerial vehicles (UAVs).
-Our work includes autopilot development, ground control systems, and vision.
-These systems also can be leveraged for low-cost testing of unmanned flight systems.
+We are experienced in unmanned aerial systems (UAS), also known as unmanned aerial vehicles (UAVs) or drones.
+Our work includes automated perception, payload integration, high-level behaviors, custom propulsion, unique mission-specific airframes, autopilot development, and ground control systems.
+We also maintain multiple sizes of commercial off the-shelf platforms to support low-cost and expedited testing.
 Our experience in avionics includes hardware and software prototypes, system integration, and interface definitions for military and commercial ground-based data acquisition, communication, sensor applications, and test system development.
-Below are examples of our innovations with UAV and UAS technology.

 Piloting UAS with Unmanned Ground Vehicles

 Southwest Research Institute (SwRI) has secured U.S. Patent No. 9,625,904 for a technology allowing unmanned aerial systems to cooperate with unmanned ground vehicles (UGVs).
 The system provides more information about the surrounding environment to enable safe maneuvers for UGVs in a variety of terrain.
 The control system of the automated ground vehicle locates and controls the aerial vehicle and receives data from both on-ground and in-sky perception sensors.